barringtb-hash/Consulting-PM-Tool/README.md

    # Copy the example env into the API workspace
    cp ../Docs/api.env.example apps/api/.env

-   # Apply Prisma migrations (defaults to local Postgres; set DATABASE_PROVIDER=sqlite in apps/api/.env to use file:./dev.db)
+   # Apply Prisma migrations (defaults to SQLite; set DATABASE_PROVIDER=postgresql in apps/api/.env and configure Postgres to use it)
    npx prisma migrate dev --name init
    ```
 3. Start the frontend and API in watch mode (separate terminals):